isomerpages/pmo-nccs/media/speeches/_posts/2018-01-26-speech-by-mr-masagos-zulkifli-minister-for-the-environment-and-water-resources-at-the-launch-event-for-the-year-of-climate-action-26-january-2018.md

 ---
 layout: post
 title: Speech by Minister for the Environment and Water Resources Masagos Zulkifli at the Launch Event for the Year of Climate Action
 subtitle: 26 Jan 2018
 permalink: /media/speeches/speech-by-mr-masagos-zulkifli-minister-for-the-environment-and-water-resources-at-the-launch-event-for-the-year-of-climate-action-26-january-2018
 ---
-### SPEECH BY MINISTER FOR THE ENVIRONMENT AND WATER RESOURCES MASAGOS ZULKIFLI AT THE LAUNCH EVENT FOR THE YEAR OF CLIMATE ACTION, 26 JANUARY 2018

-Your Excellencies,
+Your Excellencies

-Mr Sherman Kwek,
+Mr Sherman Kwek
 Chief Executive Officer of City Developments Limited

-Ladies and Gentlemen,
+Ladies and Gentlemen

 Good morning.
 We are here today to mark a significant event – the official launch of the Year of Climate Action for Singapore.
 I am happy to see such a big gathering – from ambassadors to corporate chiefs, trade association representatives, school principals, NGOs and the media.